 There’s no quicker way to destroy the foundations of customer loyalty than to provide an inconsistent customer experience across channels.
 When customers interact with companies –whether in person, online, or on the phone – they want an effortless experience.
 They expect an easy way to voice their concerns, full cooperation and empathy from company representatives, and transparency about the next steps the company will take to rectify the problem.

 While a good customer experience doesn’t automatically motivate a consumer to evangelize a company, a bad customer experience can be devastating.
-An average of 86% of unhappy customers will stop supporting a business and will share their bad experience with 9-20 other people.
+An average of 86% of unhappy customers will stop supporting a business and will share their bad experience with an average of 15 people.
 Monitoring the user experience at all touchpoints can prevent the spread of negative reviews.
 It also provides the insights necessary to prevent the issues that lead to the bad customer experience from occurring in the future.

 Customer Loyalty Incentives